Connecting to Review Medications for Adverse Effects

 One of the country’s largest health plans partnered with Icario to engage a population of Medicare Advantage (MA) members to schedule medication reviews that were being prescribed 9+ medications.
 It’s critical to engage these members because adverse drug effects are likely when someone is on more than 9 medications.

-Identifying Key Barriers to Drive Meaningful Action
+Identifying Key Barriers to Medication Adherence

 To start, we assessed the health plan’s existing strategy and identified program goals.
 The goal of this program was to connect with MA members and get them to schedule a telephonic medication review with a pharmacist.
 Previous to working with Icario, this health plan was making persistent efforts to reach these members using outbound calling and mailers, but they weren’t connecting.
 Because they were unresponsive, we knew this population was experiencing high levels of abrasion, and reengaging members that are exhausted by outreach is no easy task.